-The varied geography of the Grand Canyon State comes with varied climate as well – lower elevations get dry desert climate, with very hot, dry summers, mild winters and a monsoon season in July or August, while higher areas are cooler, with mild summers and cold winters, with very arid periods in summer and extremely cold temperatures in winter.
+The varied geography of the Grand Canyon State comes with varied climate as well – lower elevations get dry desert climate, with very hot, dry summers, mild winters and a monsoon season in July or August.
+Higher areas are cooler, with mild summers and cold winters, with very arid periods in summer and extremely cold temperatures in winter.
 The roofing products for Arizona are available in a variety matching the varied climate – here are some that our roofing contractors believe work best for low areas and some that are more suitable for constructions at higher altitudes.

 Roofing Products for Desert Areas